crateio/distutils2/docs/source/library/distutils2.metadata.rst

 Reading metadata
 ================

-The :class:`DistributionMetadata` class can be instantiated with the path of the metadata file, and provides a dict-like interface to the values::
+The :class:`~distutils2.metadata.DistributionMetadata` class can be instantiated with the path of the metadata file, and provides a dict-like interface to the values::

     >>> from distutils2.metadata import DistributionMetadata